garyhlai/cortex-wiki/hello_world_tutorial.md

 - Big endian vs. Little endian handling in currentInferResult.
 How to adapt it for other input size?

 - Can the model handle other image dimensions?
 How/Where exactly can we get the pixel matrix of an image?

-- NewDigitRecognitionInferView vs. NewDigitRecognitionInfer?

-This is what allows your users to call your model and recognize the digit in their input image.
-There are two types of calls in blockchain: transaction or call.
-The former changes the state of the blockchain is verified by network consensus (all computers in the network verifies the change to the state).
-The latter doesn't change the state of the blockchain; instead, it simply returns you the result of the program as executed by a nearby computer in the network.
-NewDigitRecognitionInferView is the latter whereas NewDigitRecognitionInfer is the former.
-If you want your call to the program to be recorded on the blockchain, you should use NewDigitRecognitionInfer; otherwise, you should just use NewDigitRecognitionInferView.

 Four things left now: